TomFoerster/BMP280/README.md

 sensor=BMP280.BMP280()
 sensor.read_temperature_pressure()

+Make sure you have chosen the right i2c-address

+If you dont use the default i2c-bus 1 you can change this by the Argument busnum=x

 **See example file placed in ./examples/ for more guidance**

 Options for Usage
 -----------------
 (e.g. sensor=BMP280.BMP280(modep=BMP280_LOWPOWER)

+####BMP280 default address
+BMP280_I2CADDR           0x77
+BMP280_I2CADDR2          0x76

 ####SETTINGS FOR TEMPERATURE OVERSAMPLING
 (OVER x2 SAMPLE NO USE FOR PRESSURE ACCURANCY)
 modet=